 The first attested bumps race took place in Oxford in 1815 and was between two eights from Brasenose College and Jesus College.
 Twelve years later Lent Bumps racing commenced at Cambridge University.
 As the Isis and Cam are long narrow rivers, not ideal for normal side by side racing, Bumps racing evolved.

-The competing crews line up bow-to-stern in order, one behind the other with gaps of about $1\frac{1}{2}$ boat lengths between them.
+The competing crews line up bow-to-stern in order, one behind the other with gaps of about 11⁄2 boat lengths between them.
 The start of the race commences with the firing of a cannon, the idea to progress up their division by attempting to catch and Bump (touch) the boat in front whilst simultaneously trying not to be Bumped by the boat behind.
 The ultimate aim becoming top of the first division and "Head Of The River".
-When a bump has tak...
+When a bump has taken place both of the crews involved in the Bump pull over to the river bank and take no further part in that race, allowing the rest of the division to pass.
+The only difference is in Torpids where the crew whose boat was Bumped has to continue racing (and is liable to be bumped again).
+It is possible to "over bump", if the 2 crews involved in the ...